ekonwang/Adversarial-Distillation-with-Feedback/README.md

-# Adversarially Robust Distillation (ARD): PyTorch implementation
+# Adversarially Robust Distillation with Feedback 🤩

+*Following contents are old version from ARD project.*

 This repository contains PyTorch code for the ARD method from ["Adversarially Robust Distillation"](https://arxiv.org/abs/1905.09747) by Micah Goldblum, Liam Fowl, Soheil Feizi, and Tom Goldstein.